 In the interview with the family caregiver, confrontation should be avoided.
 The interviewer should explore whether caregiving responsibilities are burdensome for the family member and, if appropriate, acknowledge the caregiver’s difficult role.
 The caregiver is asked about recent stressful events (eg, bereavement, financial stresses), the patient’s illness (eg, care needs, prognosis), and the reported cause of any recent injuries.

-The patient should be thoroughly examined, preferably at the first visit, for signs of abuse ( Signs of Elder Abuse).
+The patient should be thoroughly examined, preferably at the first visit, for signs of elder abuse (see table Signs of Elder Abuse Signs of Elder Abuse ).
 The physician may need help from a trusted family member or friend of the patient, state adult protective services, or, occasionally, law enforcement agencies to encourage the caregiver or patient to permit the evaluation.
 If abuse is identified or suspected, a referral to Adult Protective Services is mandatory in most states.

-Cognitive status should be assessed, eg, using the Mini-Mental State Examination (see Figure: Examination of Mental Status).
+Cognitive status should be assessed (see ).
 Cognitive impairment is a risk factor for elder abuse and may affect the reliability of the history and the patient’s ability to make management decisions.

 Mood and emotional status should be assessed.
 If the patient feels depressed, ashamed, guilty, anxious, fearful, or angry, the beliefs underlying the emotion should be explored.
 If the patient minimizes or rationalizes family tension or conflict or is reluctant to discuss abuse, the examiner should determine whether these attitudes are interfering with recognition or admission of abuse.

-Functional status, including the ability to do activities of daily living (ADLs), should be assessed and any physical limitations that impair self-protection noted.
+Functional status, including the ability to do activities of daily living Occupational Therapy (OT) Occupational therapy (OT) focuses on self-care activities and improvement of fine motor coordination of muscles and joints, particularly in the upper extremities.
+Unlike physical therapy, which... read more (ADLs), should be assessed and any physical limitations that impair self-protection noted.
 If help with ADLs is needed, the examiner should determine whether the current caregiver has sufficient emotional, financial, and intellectual ability for the task.
 Otherwise, a new caregiver needs to be identified.

-Coexisting disorders caused or exacerbated by the abuse should be sought.
+Coexisting disorders caused or exacerbated by the abuse should be identified.

 The medical record should contain a complete report of the actual or suspected abuse, preferably in the patient’s own words.
 A detailed description of any injuries should be included, supported by photographs, drawings, x-rays, and other objective documentation (eg, laboratory test results) when possible.
 Specific examples of how needs are not being met, despite an agreed-on care plan and adequate resources, should be documented.